lifefire1/helloWorldFromAssembler/README.md

 # helloWorldFromAssembler
-this programm output your string
+## this programm output your string

+# how it run?
+## write in console "make once" and then "./main"